ResourCes

 Here are some key questions to ask yourself:

-A foundational rule of anything that your company does for diversity, equity, and inclusion should be to work backward.
+A foundational rule of anything that your company does for belonging should be to work backward.
 Don't try a random set of programs just because you see other companies doing them.
 Figure out what your employees need, and build your strategy around that.

 This same concept applies to your ERGs and your allocated budget.
 Your leads should work with their members to figure out what they are hoping to get out of joining the group and build their programming around that.
 See if there are any goals that they can accomplish that require little to no budget.